1. Edible Flower Extravaganzas

 So this means Kathy has a pantry of living edible flowers for the summer; all good for flavouring oils, vinegars and jellies.
 Lavender and apple jelly is one of her favourites, but then she makes lavender and lemon drizzle cakes, lavender flapjacks, lavender and gin ice cream and lavender marmalade.
 There are so many ideas to try, sweet as well as savoury.
 Stuffed thyme mushrooms are full of flavour; roasted red peppers with sweet cicely has to be one of the best.
 Lavender chicken is great too, and so is a simple salad with beetroots and nasturtiums!
 Or how about a cool Pimms on a hot day with borage or mint flowers….
 Cheers!!!

 There was a special insert into BBC’s Gardener’s World when Sarah Raven came to visit and talk about this edible flower border and the use of the flowers in the kitchen!
 Kathy has given various demonstrations involving edible flowers at Hampton Court RHS Flower Show.
-She has been invited to attend the Woburn Abbey Garden Show on 22nd and 23rd June 2019 for a talk/workshop each day.

 5. Kathy’s Book ‘The Edible Flower Garden’